Square vs PayPal: Price, Features & What’s Best

 When to Use an Alternative: Helcim

-High-volume businesses might find Helcim a better option with its zero monthly fees, interchange-plus pricing, automatic volume discounts, all-in-one hardware, and an option to opt for ACH payments or pass-on credit card fees for bigger savings.
-Plus, all of Helcim’s tools are free to use.
+If you process over $20,000 monthly, you can get lower rates by using a traditional merchant account instead of Square or PayPal.
+We recommend Helcim with its zero monthly fees, interchange-plus pricing, automatic volume discounts, all-in-one hardware, and an option to opt for ACH payments or pass on credit card fees for bigger savings.
 Visit Helcim to learn more, or see how it compares below.

 Square vs PayPal Quick Comparison